LePips/Informed/README.md

 # Disclaimer
 I don't have the time to clean it up, as it has been a long work in progress.
+It is very, very, messy.
+But glad that it works.